gabrieltseng/gabrieltseng.github.io/_posts/2019-07-10-ML-Climate-Research.md

 which predicts the previous month of data (e.g. we predict vegetation health in June to be the vegetation health in May).
 This gives us a good idea of how the models should be performing.

-In addition, we have focussed on leveraging interpretable machine learning techniques to analyze what the models are learning.
+In addition, we have focused on leveraging interpretable machine learning techniques to analyze what the models are learning.
 This allows us to ensure the patterns being learnt by the models make sense (e.g. data from timesteps close to the predictand timestep should be more important to the model’s prediction), and also to better understand the relationship between the input variables and the target variable.